 “Decreasing the time it takes to recognize and immediately treat a heart attack or cardiac arrest still remains central to survival,” HLLA medical director Dr. Stuart Higano said.

 For the ninth consecutive year, MoBap hosted its annual educational symposium on Oct.
 27, 2017.
 More than 290 attendees, including emergency department physicians and healthcare professionals from area hospitals, as well as EMS professionals, participated in the one-day event, STEMI 2017: Focus on Quality.

 Keynote speakers addressed cardiac challenges in the field, and included John Romeo, deputy chief medical officer from the St. Charles County Ambulance District; Nick Harper, deputy chief of EMS from Monarch Fire Protection District; Glenn Buckner, regional educator of patient care services from Air Evac; and Michael Simpson, captain from Community Fire Protection District.

-Since 2008, more than 500 patients have benefited from Heart LifeLine Alliance Program.
+Since 2008, more than 750 patients have benefitted from the Heart LifeLine Alliance.